SumitKDSarkar/Unstop_Assessment/README.md

 # Unstop assessment

-Hello Everyone, my name is Sabira Farooq and I would like to share my Experience in this Construction Week, this time Masai School give me and my team members an oppotunity to build a cloned website of Farfetch as a part of our Unit-3 construct week.
+Hello Everyone, my name is Sumit and I would like to share my Experience in this assesment, this time a company called Unstop give me an oppotunity to build a figma degin as a part of there interview process.

-This was a group project executed within a 5 days of span.
+This was an individual executed within a days .

 Have a look ⬇️